tijptjik/thegodsproject/content/welcome.md

 So it’s this ongoing life-sorting process, as well as a total obsession with people’s stories in faith, that has spurred the creation of the god(s) project.
 I’m not trying to draw any big, grand conclusions about religion here; rather, it’s a small window into someone’s particular experience, wrapped up in a love letter to Hong Kong.

 I hope you enjoy it.
 And I’m looking forward to hearing what you think.
+Huge thanks to Tegan Smyth and Kenji Morimoto for all their researching help and support through it all.